johnxqiu/wiki_gen_qa/README.md

 - Enter the poetry python environment with `poetry shell`
 - Run the main script with `python run_qa_gen.py [wiki_article_name] [output_json_path]`.
 Output path is optional and defaults to `generated_qa.json`

-Example for the wikipedia article on Python:
+Example run for the wikipedia article on Python:

 ```
 python run_qa_gen.py "Python (programming language)"